Why Nature-Based Therapies?

 • Psychotherapy and Counselling is an unregulated profession in the UK, this therefore, includes Nature-Based and Animal-Assisted Therapies.

 • Always check the credentials, qualifications, scope of practice, policies and governance of any service provider.
-In particular, if working with any 'Equine Therapy' setting, ensure they are either a member of HEIR and/or are on an industry recognised, accredited register related to their professional scope in Psychotherapy, Counselling, Occupational Therapy, Coaching etc. It is important, that if they cite research and evidence, that these refer to the methodology they themselves are actually trained in/deliver and/or that they can provide service evaluation and outcomes related to their scope and competencies.
+In particular, if working with any 'Equine Assisted Learning or Therapy' setting, ensure they are either a member of the HEIR register and/or are on an industry recognised, accredited register related to their professional scope in Animal Assisted Services, Psychotherapy, Counselling, Occupational Therapy, Coaching etc. It is important, that if they cite research and evidence, that these refer to the methodology they themselves are actually trained in/deliver and/or that they can provide service evaluation and outcomes related to their scope and competencies.
+In my case, this is the IFEEL Method an evidence-based adjunctive model for working with trauma, PTSD and Complex PTSD.

-• Animal welfare should be evident from your first visit, demonstrated with every activity and interaction and explicitly encouraged both through how your facilitator handles and partners with the animal (horse, dog, chicken, rabbit, rodent....etc) and how you are taught to do the same.
+• Animal Assisted Learning/Therapy settings: Animal welfare should be evident from your first visit, demonstrated with every activity and interaction and explicitly encouraged both through how your facilitator handles and partners with the animal and how you are taught to do the same.
 Animals should be, at all times, able to display natural and innate behaviours and indicate curiosity to participate and/or decline.
-For example, where horses are being moved from field to working area they may be haltered, however, activity time should then offer liberty and a large space for them to communicate their own experience and response to the proximity/activity of the humans.
-This is in-line with evidenced equine welfare aims, the 5 domains of Animal Welfare and in recognition of the ethological needs of the equine species.
-Wildways Therapy does not operate through a traditional lens of 'equestrian' based human equine interactions.
-As the name suggests, Wildways Therapy works with the intrinsic, innate and implicit identity of the equine, in recognition of (and explicit demonstration of) not recreating or being complicit in themes of submission, oppression or servitude.
+Activity time should offer the animal liberty and a large space for them to communicate their own experience and response to the proximity/activity of the humans.
+This is in-line with evidenced welfare aims, the 5 domains of Animal Welfare and in recognition of the ethological needs of different animal species.

 • There are fantastic, ethical services in the UK with highly qualified, professional, competent, experienced therapists and facilitators with animal welfare and wellbeing at the centre of what they do.
 They have worked hard to train and integrate best practice across diverse modalities for the benefit of their clients and can evidence broad understanding of the ethograms (natural behaviours) of the animals they work with.
 Make sure you get the best, most suitable provision for yourself, your family members or your clients and support/uphold the highest standards of animal welfare for the animals you partner with.